leniad/dsp-emulator/DSP small guide/DSP Emulator small guide.md

 - All --> Show everything available
 - Computers --> Show only computers
 - Consoles --> Show only consoles
-- Game & Watch --> Show W&G games
+- Game & Watch --> Show G&W games
 - Arcade --> Show arcade games, you can also filter for arcade type:
 	+ Sport
 	+ Run & Gun